Retoxx-dev/terraform-azurerm-virtual-network/README.md

 ### Virtual Network with subnets and security groups

-This module can also create security groups and assign them to subnets.
-To do so, specify `assign_to` variable with the name of the subnet to which the security group should be assigned.
+This module can also create security groups and assign them to subnets.By default they're not being attached so to do that, specify `assign_to` variable with the name of the subnet to which the security group should be assigned.

 ```hcl
 module "virtual_network" {